-The Hall enjoys the benefit of being secluded and tucked away in the North Essex countryside, but at the same time has the advantage of good access from most directions, most notably London and Cambridge.
+Belchamp Hall enjoys the benefit of being secluded in the North Essex countryside, but with the advantage of good access from most directions, most notably London and Cambridge.

 Whether you are interested in Belchamp Hall for holiday accommodation, business, pleasure, or for conferences it is possible to have exclusivity.